 You want to accomplish 3 things in an interview:

-- Obtain information about the candidate's qualifications to determine if s/he meets the established criteria - Provide information about the job and University to the candidate - Document the interview on an evaluation form
+- 1. Obtain information about the candidate's qualifications to determine if they meet the established criteria - 2.
+Provide information about the job and University to the candidate - 3.
+Document the interview on an evaluation form

 Establish rapport